 Marijuana law has been in flux recently.
-In a move that challenges the essence of federal law preempting state law, Colorado and Washington legalized recreational marijuana.
-Another 18 states have decriminalized first-time possession of small amounts of marijuana for personal use, including nearby Ohio, Maryland, and D.C.
-In decriminalized states, you can still get a ticket for having a little marijuana, but generally pay just a fine and jail time isn’t possible.
+In a move that challenges the essence of federal law preempting state law, Colorado, Washington, California, and a growing list of states have legalized recreational marijuana.
+Other states have decriminalized first-time possession of small amounts of marijuana for personal use, including nearby Ohio, Maryland, and D.C.
+In decriminalized states, you can still get a ticket for having a little marijuana, but generally just pay a fine without the prospect of jail time.

-Additionally, about half of the states have legalized medical marijuana, although the implementation of these laws varies by state.
-With all of these changes, West Virginia continues to prohibit marijuana for medical or recreational purposes.
+Additionally, more than half of the states have legalized medical marijuana, although the implementation of these laws varies by state.
+West Virginia lawmakers legalized medical marijuana in April of 2017, with implementation of the law expected in 2019 or later.

 Drug Classifications and Marijuana